-This course gives students basic Japanese language needed in real life situations for different communicative purposes.
-Based on various topics, language activities provide practice in listening, speaking reading and writing, and reinforce vocabulary, grammar and language functions.
-Students also learn to read and write the two Japanese writing systems of Hiragana and Katakana, and to identify selected Kanji (Chinese) characters.
+This course gives students basic Japanese language skills needed in real-life situations for varying communicative purposes.
+Language activities provide practice in listening, speaking, reading and writing, and reinforce vocabulary, grammar and language functions.
+Students learn to read and write Hiragana, and to identify Katakana and select Kanji characters.
 Cultural aspects of Japan are also discussed to better understand the target language.
-Course offering: Fall & Spring only
+Course offering: As needed.